When is the Next Full Moon?

 February – Snow Moon

 The Cree called this the Bald Eagle Moon or Eagle Moon.
 Bear Moon (Ojibwe) and Black Bear Moon (Tlingit) refer to the time when bear cubs are born.
-Dakota tribes called this the Raccoon Moon, and certain Algonquin peoples named it the Groundhog Moon.
+The Dakota called this the Raccoon Moon, and certain Algonquin peoples named it the Groundhog Moon.
 The Haida named it Goose Moon.

 The Cherokee names of “Month of the Bony Moon” and “Hungry Moon” give evidence to the fact that food was hard to come by at this time.